 Repeated Distribution Method

-Repeated distribution method is a technique in which costs of each service department are repeatedly allocated to other departments according to the given percentages until the balance left in service departments reaches zero.
+Repeated distribution method is a cost accounting technique in which costs of each service department are repeatedly allocated to production departments according to reasonable percentages until the balance left in service departments columns reaches zero.

 Assume a company has a certain number of production departments and two service departments, A and B, which benefit from each other.
 In order to reallocate the service department costs to production departments using repeated distribution method, we follow the steps given below: